francescosaracco/AIML_HW2_DatasetClass/README.md

 # AIML_HW2_DatasetClass
-Dataset class implementation for Homework 2
+This repo containts a Dataset class implementation for Homework 2